astralarya/kismet-antlr/README.md

 ```

 **NOTE:** Gradle may appear to hang at 80%,
-but the TestRig is running
-and accepting input
+but TestRig is running and accepting input